worldline/learning-kotlin-multiplatform/docs/src/ui/README.md

 * You can align components with containers composables such as `Column` (Vertically), `Box`, `Row` (Horizontally)
 * Also you can preview composables with the annotation `@Preview` before the composable annotation.

-Example: 2 text vertically aligned that fit all the width of the screen.
+Example: 2 texts vertically aligned that fit all the width of the screen.

 ```kotlin
 @Composable